crispreview/crispreview.github.io/_posts/2025-09-30-Walkers-Max-Spicy-Prawn-Cocktail.markdown

 I also think 70g is the optimum packet size.

-Up next, something I should have reviewed a long time ago.
+Up next, Walkers again, Walkers again...